 It is recommended that new flippers keep their purchase cost low by purchasing houses that are on the lower end of the market.
 The old real estate saying states that you should look for the worst house on the best street, and this still holds true today.
 Try to find a diamond in the rough that you are confident you can turn into a real gem.

 Beyond the cost of acquisition, funds will need to be set aside for the renovation.
-As house flipping is all about taking fixer-uppers and helping them reach their utmost potential, you’ll need to budget and prepare carefully for this aspect of the investment.
-Despite being all about fixer-uppers, you also want to ensure that you are not taking on a project of enormous scale without the capability to bring it to fruition.
+A house flipping project is all about taking fixer-uppers and helping them reach their utmost potential.
+Your end goal is to increase the after-repair value of the property substantially.
+To do this successfully, you’ll need to budget and prepare carefully for every aspect of the investment.
+Despite being all about fixer-uppers, you also want to ensure that you are not taking on a project of such enormous scale it eliminates the possibility of making a profit.

 At the same time, you want to be careful not to purchase a property that needs extensive repair work done, especially as a less experienced investor.
 You don’t want to end up with a property that will cost more in renovation work than it is actually worth!